tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 By promising to highlight a player's achievements and forgive occasional spots of bad luck, we encourage our players to keep chasing to better their skills.
 ​

-### Keep paying more attention to longer tournaments
+### Keep: paying more attention to longer tournaments

 ​
 It makes sense that a test of your skills over more hanchan matters more.